kasei/perl-jsonld/README.md

     % jsonld-nq input.jsonld

-Prints the JSON-LD 1.1 N-Quads serialization of the data in `input.jsonld` to standard out.
+Prints the JSON-LD 1.1 *deserialization* of the data in `input.jsonld` to standard out in the N-Quads format.

 ### JSON-LD Perl API